 After snowdrops, cherry blossom and wisteria, the capital moves on to the next big botanical bloom — roses.
-The London rose season normally runs from late-May through to July, with various colours and species in flowers across the capital.
-These are some of the best rose gardens in London.
+The London rose season normally runs from late-May through to July.
+Here are some of the more glorious looking (and smelling) rose gardens in the capital.

 Queen Mary's Garden, Regent's Park

-We'll be honest, we discovered Queen Mary's Gardens quite by accident a good few years ago — and then it took us a couple of years to actually find it again.
-But if it's roses you're after, it's definitely the place to be, as it's home to London's largest collection of roses — with about 12,000 bushes in well-tended gardens.
+We discovered Queen Mary's Gardens by accident a good few years ago — then it took us a couple of years to actually find it again.
+If it's roses you're after, these well-tended gardens should be high up your list; this is home, to London's largest collection of roses — about 12,000 and 85 varieties) of them.

 The circular layout is surrounded by a pagoda-style structure, allowing climbing roses to show off their colours too.